Efficient Dual-domain Image Dehazing with Haze Prior Perception: Introduction

-To improve the efficiency of global context modeling, recent studies~\cite{10678201, CUI2025111074,10.1007/978-3-031-19800-7_11,WANG2024110397} have explored incorporating frequency-domain information into the dehazing process.
-This is motivated by the observation that haze mainly distorts the real and magnitude components of the Fourier spectrum, while the phase and imaginary parts largely preserve structural integrity (Fig.~\ref{fig: motiv}(a)).
-Moreover, local frequency alterations can induce global spatial effects (Fig.~\ref{fig: motiv}(b)), making frequency-based processing inherently more efficient for capturing long-range dependencies.
-However, existing spatial-frequency fusion methods typically employ loosely coupled dual-branch designs without explicit degradation alignment across domains.
-Such weak coupling limits effective information exchange and reduces robustness in complex haze scenarios.
+To improve global context modeling efficiency, recent works~\cite{10678201, CUI2025111074,10.1007/978-3-031-19800-7_11,WANG2024110397} have explored incorporating frequency-domain information into the dehazing process.
+This is driven by two key insights: 1) Haze primarily distorts the real and magnitude components of the Fourier spectrum, while the phase and imaginary parts retain structural integrity (Figure~\ref{fig: motiv} (a)), making frequency learning ideal for capturing haze properties.
+2) Local frequency changes induce global spatial effects (Figure~\ref{fig: motiv} (b)), suggesting that frequency-based processing is more efficient for modeling long-range dependencies.
+However, existing spatial-frequency fusion methods typically use loosely coupled dual-branch designs, lacking explicit degradation alignment, which limits information exchange and robustness in complex haze conditions.

-To overcome these limitations, we propose the Dark Channel Guided Frequency-aware Dehazing Network (DGFDNet), a novel dual-domain framework that explicitly aligns haze degradation cues across spatial and frequency domains.
-By integrating haze localization in the spatial domain with targeted modulation in the frequency domain, DGFDNet effectively captures global context while maintaining computational efficiency, achieving a favorable balance between performance and practicality (see Fig.~\ref{fig: com}).
+To overcome these limitations, we propose the Dark Channel Guided Frequency-aware Dehazing Network (DGFDNet), a novel dual-domain framework that explicitly aligns haze degradation cues across spatial and frequency domains, enhancing robustness and achieving a compact design.
+By combining spatial haze localization with targeted frequency-domain modulation, DGFDNet effectively captures global context while maintaining computational efficiency, striking a balance between performance and practicality (Figure~\ref{fig: com}).

-DGFDNet is composed of a cascade of multi-scale DGFDBlocks, each containing two key modules: the Haze-Aware Frequency Modulator (HAFM) and the Multi-level Gating Aggregation Module (MGAM).
-HAFM generates a pixel-level haze confidence map using dark channel prior features for precise haze localization.
-Guided by this spatial prior, it adaptively modulates frequency-domain components to emphasize haze-relevant spectra while suppressing irrelevant information, thereby improving global degradation modeling and long-range context capture.
-MGAM focuses on local detail restoration by employing multi-scale convolutional kernels to capture diverse spatial patterns.
-Its core structure is a hybrid gating mechanism with hierarchical interaction that adaptively aggregates multi-scale features, enhancing reconstruction fidelity and fine-grained texture recovery.
+DGFDNet consists of multi-scale DGFDBlocks, each containing two key modules: the Haze-Aware Frequency Modulator (HAFM) and the Multi-level Gating Aggregation Module (MGAM).
+Guided by the physically grounded dark channel prior, HAFM generates a pixel-level haze confidence map and selectively modulates frequency components related to haze, enabling global degradation modeling.
+Building on this, MGAM refines spatial representations through multi-scale convolutions and a hybrid gating mechanism, enhancing fine-grained perception and recovering high-frequency details.